 Around Blanding and Bluff, you can visit Edge of the Cedars State Park to explore an ancient Pueblo village, as well as Hovenweep National Monument and its castle-like remnants of a massive ancient village.
 Then marvel at the 100-yard panel of petroglyphs at Sand Island.

 Take a Jeep tour of Monument Valley with a Navajo guide who will teach you about Navajo culture, storytelling, and this breathtaking landscape they call home.
 Get a closer look by walking the Wildcat Trail that loops around West Mitten Butte.
+If you've seen even a few Hollywood Westerns, chances are, this place will seem familiar.

 On your final day, explore the rugged Cedar Mesa area where you’re bound to discover — and respect — ancient cliff dwellings along S.R.
 95 and countless relics scattered throughout the canyons.
 Or visit the largest known Fremont Indian village and its artifacts, petroglyphs and pictographs as well as the impressive range of animals depicted in the petroglyphs of Capitol Reef National Park.